seilanhiep/data/kh/source_data/ministry_of_rural_development/cambodia_well_map/2010/arsenic_concentration_hotspots_2010_metadata.md

 Title

-Arsenic Concentration Hotspots
+Arsenic Concentration Hotspots in Cambodia (2010)

 Description

-This vector dataset provides the Arsenic Concentration Hotspots in Cambodia, as provided by Cambodia Well Map database 2013.
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+This vector dataset provides the Arsenic Concentration Hotspots in Cambodia, as provided by Cambodia Well Map database.
+Data were provided to us in raster format by Save Cambodia's Wildlife's Atlas Working Group.

 Format